Perfmatters Review: Love it or Leave it

 I don’t use this option since CloudFlare Firewall Rules are probably the best way to reduce brute force attacks made to the login page.

-Note: If you have to manage several sites, the process of keeping these Code Snippets updated could be a pain in the *ss but it is 100% possible
+Note: If you have to manage several sites, the process of keeping these Code Snippets updated could be a pain in the *ss but it is 100% possible.

-Note: Purifying CSS can be a complex task for many WordPress users, and big sites with several styles might make you questions if you really want to do that manually
+Purifying CSS can be a complex task for many WordPress users, and big sites with several styles might make you questions if you really want to do that manually

 Perfmatters: Preloading (3)